Politics

 “He [Tim Ballard] doesn’t really hide his association with this really wild plot that involves drinking the blood of children and things like that.”

-And the guest on CNN answers:
+And the guest on CNN says:

 “No, he doesn’t hide it at all.
 And you have a lot of people in this world of QAnon and they say they don’t know what that is, they’ve never heard of it.
 They are just asking questions.”